-Aside from writing educational materials to support concerts (e.g. listening guides and programme notes), Jonathan likes to keep himself creative as a poet and opera librettist.
+Aside from writing educational materials to support concerts (e.g. listening guides and programme notes) and being a regular contributor to Rhinegold’s online Music Teacher resources, Jonathan likes to keep himself creative as a poet and opera librettist.

 August 2014 saw the premiere of ‘Some See Us’ in the BBC Proms in the Royal Albert Hall, televised by the BBC on December 25th 2014.
 This was a commission for the War Horse Prom which was Jonathan’s second collaboration with Olivier award-winning composer, Adrian Sutton and director Melly Still: